Scholastic wrestling: Scoring

-Team scoring in dual meets
+Team scoring

+Dual meet scoring

 On the high school level in a "dual meet", the wrestler not only wins the match for himself, but also gains points for his team.
 The number of points awarded to a team during a dual meet depends on the victory condition.
 It is possible for a team to lose team points in certain infractions, such as unsportsmanlike conduct, flagrant misconduct, and unauthorized questioning of the referee by the coach.

 Summary of team scoring in a dual meet

 In a dual meet, when all team points are totaled, the team with the most points wins the competition.
 In all victory cases, the junior varsity and varsity competitions are scored separately.
 If there is a tie between teams, the tie is broken by one team point being awarded to the winning team based on certain criteria.

-Team scoring in tournaments
+Tournament scoring

 In a tournament, most of the team points are scored for advancement.
-For example, a team winning a match in the championship bracket would be awarded two team advancement points; one advancement point would be awarded if a team won a match in the consolation bracket.
+A team winning a match in the championship bracket would be awarded two team advancement points; one advancement point would be awarded if a team won a match in the consolation bracket.
 The corresponding team points also apply if a wrestler from the team gained a bye and then won his next match in that bracket.
-Two additional points are for victories by fall, default, disqualification, and forfeit.
+Two additional points are awarded for victories by fall, default, disqualification, and forfeit.
 One and one-half additional points are awarded for technical fall victories.
 One additional point is awarded for major decisions.
-A team could then win a certain number of placement points if its wrestlers have placed individually in the championship and consolation brackets.
-Thus, whole teams are awarded placements (first, second, etc.) based on their total number of victories.
+A team can then win a certain number of placement points if its wrestlers have placed individually in the championship and consolation brackets.whole teams are awarded placements based on their total number of victories.

 Individual placement points are also awarded as given minimum placements are clinched.
-For example, in a tournament scoring eight places, the winner of a quarterfinal in the championship bracket (where first and second places are awarded) would win three place points.
+In a tournament scoring eight places, the winner of a quarterfinal in the championship bracket, where first and second places are awarded, would win three place points.
 The winner of a semifinal in the championship bracket would win nine place points.
 The winners of first and second place would then win four additional place points.
-In the consolation bracket (where third and fifth places are awarded), those wrestlers who reach the quarterfinal round will receive one place point.
+In the consolation bracket, where third and fifth places are awarded, those wrestlers who reach the quarterfinal round will receive one place point.

 The winner of a semifinal match in the consolation bracket would receive four place points.
-The winners of third and fifth place would receive two additional place points.
-The winner of seventh place would receive one additional place point, and so on.
+The winners of third and fifth place receive two additional place points.
+The winner of seventh place receives one additional place point.
 A more detailed account of how individual and team points are awarded for tournaments is given on pages 47 to 50 of the 2008-09 NFHS Wrestling Rules Book.